edaaydinea/HackerRank/README.md

 # HACKERRANK

  This repository includes:
- - 30 days of code solutions
+ - 30 days of code solutions written in Python
+ - SQL code solutions